vsoch/cssclean/README.md

   style.css => ./out/style.clean.min.css
 ```

-Note that "min" is added to the saved filename.
+Note that "min" is added to the saved filename, and also note that this is experimental - I'll need to do
+some more tests and reading to figure out what exactly the process is.

 ### Output Directory